IT’S NOT JUST YOU !

 I love to dance, baby; let’s rumble!

-You still feel like 30 inside and although your income hasn’t gone up much, you have so much more to spend because the kids don’t need it anymore.
+So now you’re 50: it’s not as bad as you thought it was going to be; inside, you still feel like 30 and although your income hasn’t gone up much, you have so much more to spend because the kids don’t need it anymore and the smaller house is so much more economical!

-It would be better if your waist were smaller and you didn’t have the cholesterol problem, the diabetes and the high blood pressure, but the doctor says that as long as you keep taking your medication, all will be well.
+It would be a bit better if your waist were smaller and you didn’t have the cholesterol problem, the diabetes and the high blood pressure, but the doctor says that as long as you keep taking your medication, all will be well.
+S/he doesn’t know about the antidepressants of course: you’re doing all right, according to the psychiatrist.

 THE SICKISH SIXTIES